c3125563/hello-world/README.md

 		\item[Weights and Biases] were initialized using Xavier initialization: weights were sampled from a truncated normal distribution with standard deviation of 0.1, and biases were initialized to a constant value of 0.1. \cite{glorot2010understanding}
 	\end{description}

-	Each time a set of hyperparameters was chosen, the model was run 3 times to ensure consistency in results of the model.
+	Each time a set of hyperparameters was chosen, the model was run 3 times to ensure consistency in results.
+There were no abnormal

 	%===================================================================%